dnp-grenoble/simpson/README.md

 The link to the github repo is:
 [SIMPSON](https://github.com/dnp-grenoble/simpson)

 The simulation files are mainly guides.
 Modify them as you feel like and if there are some errors, please let me know.
-I am not responsible if there do not work as intended.
-Please follow courses in the SIMPSON website.
+Please note that I am not responsible if they do not work as intended.
+Please follow courses or tutorials posted on the SIMPSON website.

 [INANO website](https://inano.au.dk/about/research-centers-and-projects/nmr/software/simpson)

+Four publications that may be helpful are:
+1. Bak, Mads, Jimmy T. Rasmussen, and Niels Chr Nielsen.
+‘SIMPSON: A General Simulation Program for Solid-State NMR Spectroscopy’.
+Journal of Magnetic Resonance 147, no. 2 (December 2000): 296–330. https://doi.org/10.1006/jmre.2000.2179.
+2. Juhl, Dennis W., Zdeněk Tošner, and Thomas Vosegaard.
+‘Versatile NMR Simulations Using SIMPSON’.
+In Annual Reports on NMR Spectroscopy, 100:1–59.
+Elsevier, 2020. https://doi.org/10.1016/bs.arnmr.2019.12.001.
+3. Tošner, Zdeněk, Rasmus Andersen, Baltzar Stevensson, Mattias Edén, Niels Chr Nielsen, and Thomas Vosegaard.
+‘Computer-Intensive Simulation of Solid-State NMR Experiments Using SIMPSON’.
+Journal of Magnetic Resonance 246 (September 2014): 79–93. https://doi.org/10.1016/j.jmr.2014.07.002.
+4. Vosegaard, Thomas, Anders Malmendal, and Niels C Nielsen.
+‘The Flexibility of SIMPSON and SIMMOL for Numerical Simulations in Solid-and Liquid-State NMR Spectroscopy’.
+Monatshefte f?R Chemie / Chemical Monthly 133, no. 12 (1 December 2002): 1555–74. https://doi.org/10.1007/s00706-002-0519-2.

 More simulation files will be added in due course.